Cycling in Yorkshire & Beyond

 The route continues to Ambleside.

-Ambleside got a charter to hold a market in 1650, and Market Place became a place for trade, including the sale of wool.
+Ambleside got a charter to hold a market in 1650, and wool and other goods were bought and sold at Market Place.

 Ambleside is a base for walking in the fells.
 There are also 'steamers' - ferries from Ambleside's Waterhead area to Bowness-on-Windermere, and other places around Lake Windermere.